 With the rise of right-wing populism in Europe, scholars of EU foreign policy have become increasingly interested in the relationship between populism and foreign policy.
 Yet, we still know little about what happens to foreign policy institutions when populist parties join governments.

-By Silvia Peirolo Security assistance is at the forefront of international engagement in “weak” or “fragile” states.
-Making so-called fragile states secure and stable is viewed by the international community as essential for dealing with the consequences of the transnational and diffuse nature of insecurity such as trafficking of arms, drugs and human beings and […]
+Security assistance is at the forefront of international engagement in “weak” or “fragile” states.
+Making so-called fragile states secure and stable is viewed by the international community as essential for dealing with the consequences of the transnational and diffuse nature of insecurity such as trafficking of arms, drugs and human beings and to prevent their […]